makinacorpus/php-goat/README.md

 ## Event store and event dispatcher

-This package provide a very basic yet functionning event store component.
+This provides a commande bus dispatcher and event store implementations.

-Along with the event store a message dispatcher interface, that should hide `symfony/messenger` component if you use it, or allow you to plug any other message handling backend.

 Please see the [README.domain.md](./README.domain.md) file for more information.